Promeos/pytorch-intro/README.md

 * [ ] Include comments and notes in each file to explain each step
 * [ ] Include code snippets (video?) that address questions IRL teams will ask

 [ ] Add contact, usage/cloning/installation?, and code sample sections

+# Contact
+Email - christopher.logan.ortiz@gmail.com